-The opening date for the squid (111ex) fishery is 1 July.
+3 The opening date for the squid (Illex) fishery is 1 July.

-The TAC for Cod in Div.
-3M will not be increased beyond 12,965 mt until the Scientific Council advises that the age 3+ mean biomass has reached a level approximately equal to one-half the mean age 3+ equilibrium biomass associated with fishing at Fmax and assuming long term average recruitment levels. " Any quota listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, para 3 of the NAFO Convention, provided that the TAC for squid is not exceeded.
+" Any quora listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, para 3 of the NAFO Convention, provided that the TAC for squid is not exceeded.
 Transfers made to Contracting Parties conducting fisheries for squid in the Regulatory Area shall be reported to the Executive Secretary, and the report shall be made as promptly as possible.